 How is SLA involved?

 The Schroon Lake Association participated in this program for five years from 1987 until 1991 when the program was discontinued for a time.
 Testing was resumed again in 2001 and continues through the present.
 From 2002 to 2007 the tests were conducted by Ms. Cookie Barker, science teacher at Schroon Lake Central School, and a few of her students as a summer science project.
 Currently these tests are performed at two locations, one in the north basin and one in the south basin.
 Schroon Lake Association volunteers perform testing at the northern site and our sister lake association conducts the tests at the southern site.
-Reports are issued annually by Scott Kishbaugh of the Department of Environmental Conservation.
+Reports are issued annually by the Department of Environmental Conservation.
 These reports can be downloaded from the internet.
 Let us know if you are interested in assisting with the collection of these water samples.
 Volunteers are welcomed!